-Other methods to analyze vocal chords is laryngoscopy.
-The videostroboscopy and high speed video in laryngoscope methods produce video for analysing the real movement of vocal chords.
-The videokymography method introduced by Švec et al. complements the videostroboscopy and allows visualizing and analyzes of movement of vocal cords recorded by high speed camera on standard TV or monitor with an artificial image built from recorded sequence of selected section [124, 125].
+Another method that is used to analyze vocal chords is laryngoscopy.
+The videostroboscopy and high-speed video in laryngoscope methods produce videos, which can be analyzed for the real movement of vocal chords.
+The videokymography method, which was introduced by Švec et al., complements the videostroboscopy.
+It allows the visualizing and analyzes of the movement of vocal cords.
+These movements are recorded by a high-speed camera on a standard TV or monitor, with an artificial image that is built from a recorded sequence of selected section [124, 125].

-In case of recorded sound and further analysis there is a question about how such a service can be integrated in grid-computing or cloud-computing environment to provide access to a complex application for non-technical voice specialists.
-Additionally, the analytical software was already developed and calibrated for selected sorts of microphones in MS Windows platform [126, 127].
-Therefore, I proposed and implemented a method that provides access to the analytical software remotely.
-The section 3.2.1 describes how the analytical software was customized with a Remote Desktop Protocol (RDP).
+In the case of a recorded sound and further analysis, there is a question about how such a service can be integrated in a grid computing or cloud computing environment in order to provide access to a complex application for non-technical voice specialists.
+Additionally, analytical software was already developed and calibrated for selected types of microphones in the MS Windows platform [126, 127].
+Therefore, I proposed and implemented a method that provides remote access to the analytical software.
+Section 3.2.1 describes how the analytical software was customized with a Remote Desktop Protocol (RDP).
 Results are described in section 4.2.
-Similar approach might be used for processing the video recordings from laryngoscope, however, the practical limits are discussed in section 5.
+A similar approach can be used for processing video recordings from a laryngoscope, however, the practical limits are discussed in section 5.

-3.2.1 Methods for Remote Analysis Of Human Voice
+3.2.1 Methods for Remote Analysis of the Human Voice

-Terminal access to some remote computational capabilities, e.g. remote command-line or remote execution is another integration strategy to some remote infrastructure.
-Secure Shell (SSH) is used to establish secure channel via unsecured network (e.g. the Internet) from SSH client to SSH server and it is basic method to access grid-computing infrastructure.
+Terminal access to some remote computational capabilities, e.g., remote command-line or remote execution, is another integration strategy that is used for some remote infrastructures.
+Secure Shell (SSH) is used to establish a secure channel via an unsecured network (e.g., the Internet) from an SSH client to a SSH server.
+This is a basic method that is used to access a grid computing infrastructure.

-Remote Desktop Protocol (RDP) is a proprietary protocol for desktop sharing developed primarly in Microsoft Windows platform, however, today clients and servers exists for several other platforms.
-Next to remote command-line, remote execution it allows accessing remote graphical desktop environment.
-The software for parameterized Voice Range Profile (ParVRP) and Voice Range Profile in Real time (RealVoiceLab) was already developed and calibrated for selected sorts of microphones in MS Windows platform by Fric et al. [126, 127].
-The implementation is done in MATLAB environment utilizing Signal Processing Toolboxand compiled with MATLAB Compiler and distributed as an executable.Instead of migrating the application into some compatible platform for grid-middleware, a virtual machine was introduced and access to the software is provided via RDP protocol.
-RDP itself contains redirection of several services, e.g. sound recording or drive access.
-Because the default sound recording redirection introduces some sound degradation without control, I proposed, implemented and integrated the custom RDP plugin with the ParVRP and RealVoiceLab software to redirect the sound recording without loss of information.
-Technical details are in Appendix .
+Remote Desktop Protocol (RDP) is a proprietary protocol that is used for desktop sharing.
+It was primarily developed in a Microsoft Windows platform, however, today, clients and servers exist for several other platforms.
+Next to remote command-line, remote execution allows the accessing of remote graphical desktop environments.
+The software for parameterized Voice Range Profile (ParVRP) and Voice Range Profile in Real time (RealVoiceLab) was already developed and calibrated for selected types of microphones in an MS Windows platform by Fric et al. [126, 127].
+Its implementation is carried out in an MATLAB environment, utilizing Signal Processing Toolbox.
+It is compiled with a MATLAB Compiler and distributed as an executable.Instead of migrating the application into some compatible platform for grid middleware, a virtual machine was introduced and access to the software was provided via a RDP protocol.
+RDP itself contains the redirection of several services, e.g., sound recording or drive access.
+As the default sound recording redirection introduces some sound degradation without control, I proposed, implemented and integrated a custom RDP plugin with the ParVRP and RealVoiceLab software in order to redirect the sound recording without the loss of information.
+The technical details are in Appendix .